 And signed the fete away.

 In this poem, Dickinson describes a rainstorm during the summer with such greatness that readers can imagine the storm in their minds as it starts slowly in the first stanza, “kiss[ing] the eaves…” and gains momentum as the dust is “replaced in hoisted roads” and the sunshine throws “his hat away.”
 The metaphors and vivid adjectives that Dickinson uses appeal to readers’ senses and create a lasting picture.

-Another final poet that must be considered when discussing descriptive poetry is Henry Wadsworth Longfellow.
-His highly expressive vocabulary creates stunning imagery for readers.
+Another poet that must be considered when discussing descriptive poetry is William Wordsworth.
+One of the most influential poets of the Romantic movement, his expressive vocabulary creates stunning imagery for readers.